NodeBE4/opinion/_posts/2022-06-20-EnclavedMicrostate.md

 She's mentioned trying to set up a 'second base' in the US for a while and if I'm not mistaken there was one stream where she mentioned her mum had been helping her set it up while she was in Japan.

+----- __550.7__ -----2022-06-25 20:07:26+08:00:

+It's honestly not too unusual for agencies at this point.
+Cyberlive for instance essentially dissolved and exists mostly as a loose network for its now-indie talents.
+And actually, upd8 let its talents retain their avatars after dissolving (which in a sense makes what happened with Nobuhime all the more tragic.)

 ### 551: [Why didn't Russia gain any colonies in Africa or East Asia?](https://old.reddit.com/r/AskHistorians/comments/vh4swk/why_didnt_russia_gain_any_colonies_in_africa_or/), submitted on 2022-06-21 12:33:20+08:00.

 ----- __551.1__ -----2022-06-21 17:05:57+08:00: